-Special thanks to Paul Pierce for his CTSS source archive; Bernard Nivelet for the Multics Internet Server; the UNIX Heritage Society for their research UNIX source reconstruction; Gunnar Ritter for the Heirloom Project sources; Alcatel-Lucent Bell Labs for the Plan 9 sources; BitSavers for their historical archive; and last but not least, Rudd Canaday, James Clarke, Brian Kernighan, Douglas McIlroy, Nils-Peter Nelson, Jerome Saltzer, Henry Spencer, Ken Thompson, and Tom Van Vleck for their valuable contributions.
+Special thanks to Paul Pierce for his CTSS source archive; Bernard Nivelet for the Multics Internet Server; the UNIX Heritage Society for their research UNIX source reconstruction; Gunnar Ritter for the Heirloom Project sources; Alcatel-Lucent Bell Labs for the Plan 9 sources; BitSavers for their historical archive; and last but not least, Rudd Canaday, James Clark, Brian Kernighan, Douglas McIlroy, Nils-Peter Nelson, Jerome Saltzer, Henry Spencer, Ken Thompson, and Tom Van Vleck for their valuable contributions.

 Please see the Copyright section if you plan on reproducing parts of this work.

 Saltzer wrote the RUNOFF utility for MIT's IBM 7094 CTSS operating system in the MAD computer language.
 Its legacy is considerable: not only do contemporary manpages inherit from RUNOFF, many of them, in fact, use instructions identical to those specified in the original RUNOFF manual.

 Input generally consists of English text, 36O or fewer characters to a line.
 Control words must begin a new line, and they begin with a period so that they may be distinguished from other text.
 RUNOFF does not print the control words.

 Of the many abbreviated RUNOFF control words, macros such as

 br are still common-place.
 According to Saltzer and the source

 literature, the syntax of RUNOFF inherits loosely from the prior DITTO, MEMO, and MODIFY utilities